 The most common issue with teeth is that they are grey or yellow.
 This can be due to lighting conditions, a color tint we applied earlier on, or even because our subject’s teeth really are that color.

 The “Teeth Whitening” preset is a basic one.
 You might want to modify it to get better results.

 My usual brush settings are:

 - Temp (Color temperature) -20

 You can try these ones or you can experiment until you get your own brush whitening tool settings.

-Defining the Size and Feathering of the Brush to Get the Best White Teeth Effect
+Size and Feather of the Brush to Get the Best Effect

 To set the size and feathering of the brush, go to the bottom of the drop-down menu.
 Locate the slide bars titled “Size” and “Feather” one below the other.

 Make your life easier by using the Auto Mask.
 This is an option that enables you to work near borders of well-defined areas without going out of line.